 The MBLWHOI Library houses one of the world’s foremost print and electronic literature collections in the biological, biomedical, ecological, and oceanographic sciences; and conducts digitization and informatics projects.

 The W. M. Keck Ecological and Evolutionary Genetics Facility is a high-throughput DNA template production and sequencing facility in the MBL’s Josephine Bay Paul Center.

 The Marine Resources Department is an advanced facility for maintaining, culturing, and providing aquatic organisms essential to biological, biomedical, and ecological research.

-National Xenopus Resource: breeds and maintains Xenopus (frog) genetic stocks; provides training in Xenopus husbandry, cell biology, imaging, genetics, transgenesis, and genomics.
+National Xenopus Resource breeds and maintains Xenopus (frog) genetic stocks; and provides training in Xenopus husbandry, cell biology, imaging, genetics, transgenesis, and genomics.

 2013 Operating Budget: $40.7 million (52% government grants and contracts; 20% nonfederal grants and contracts; 5% contributions; 7% endowment earnings; 16% other)

 Endowment: $69 million (as of Dec.
 31, 2012)

 Net Assets: $110 million (as of Dec.
 31, 2012)